 Cruise ship companies and other private vessels will have their own team of attorneys fighting to protect their best interests.
 Unfortunately, many passengers do not know their rights.

-For over 25 years, our cruise ship accident attorney team has been representing individuals and families in recovering fair compensation for their injuries and other losses.
+For over 25 years, our cruise ship accident attorney team in Miami has been representing individuals and families in recovering fair compensation for their injuries and other losses.

 Our Miami cruise lawyers will investigate the various factors that led to the accident as well as negligent parties, which can be discussed with you during a free consultation.
 If we represent your claim, we’ll explore factors such as: